 Marcum has served as an independent producer for the nationally ranked Nashville Sideshow Fringe Festival, San Francisco's The New Experimental Works Festival, and Chicago's Fashion Focus Week.
 He has worked in store direction and brand management for apparel companies such as Lucky Brand Jeans, True Religion, and Abercrombie & Fitch.

-Marcum holds a dual M.F.A. in Theatre Performance Making with an emphasis in Cultural Identity from the University of Chichester (U.K) and The California Institute of Integral Studies (U.S) as wells as an M.A. in Interdisciplinary Arts from Columbia College Chicago.
+Marcum holds a dual M.F.A. in Performance Making and Cultural Identity from the University of Chichester (U.K) and The California Institute of Integral Studies (U.S) as wells as an M.A./B.A. in Interdisciplinary Arts and Visual Communications from Columbia College Chicago and a certificate in Fashion as Design from The Museum of Modern Art San Fransisco (MoMA).
 His work engages in both individualized and collaborative processes that consistently explore new avenues for creative innovation.